mindfalls/fantasy-book-quiz/README.md

 ### Layout

-A simple Layout with a fantasy inspired picture as a background and a squarecontainer to hold the quiz
+A simple Layout with a fantasy inspired picture as a background and a square container to hold the quiz

 ### Colours